music-suite/music-suite/docs/src/User-Guide.md

 ## Functions and types

+So far we have written our musical expressions in terms of pre-defined expressions and functions.
+However the real power of using a functional language is to be able to define our own functions.

+> Note: In Haskell, functions and operators are the same, apart from syntax.

 TODO basic functions

+### Function composition

 Here is an example using function composition.
 The dot operator `.` is used to compose the function `up _P8` (which transpose thes the music up by one octave), `compress 2` and `delay 3`.
 The composed functions are applied in *left to right order*.